 Attainable: The goals needs to be realistic and achievable.

 Relevant: Your goal should relate to your overall business goals and factor in current trends in your industry.

 Timely: Your goal should have an end date.

-Before you set goals for the coming year, it’s important to review the past year – what you achieved, what you didn’t and why?
+Before you set goals for a new year, it’s important to review the past year – what you achieved, what you didn’t and why.
 Were you serving your ideal customer?
 Were there risks that could have been avoided?
 Were there missed opportunities?

 Many small business owners get so caught by the details of running a day-to-day business that they forget the reason why they started – the unique value proposition which they offer customers.

 Before you can create new goals, you need to understand who your customer is, what value proposition you offer to customers, what your competition is currently offering in the market and where there are gaps for a new entrant.
 In other words, you need to do some market research as well.